getopenmono/monodocs/getting-started/arduino-hackers.md

 There are some key differences between Arduino and Mono, most important the power supply.
 You can always turn off an Arduino by pulling its power supply, but that is not true for mono.
 Here power is controlled by software.

 By default we have added some code to the Arduino sketch template, so it will power on/off when pressing the User button.
 Also, we added the text *Arduino* to the display, such that you know your Mono is turned on.
-We dim the TFT LED backlight, so it will use minimal power.

 ## Hello World